-We're making tremendous progress, but lack of awareness of the need for SOTA care among the general public and policymakers continues to hamper our efforts.
-And while the current membership of the G4 Alliance is strong, additional members that bring new expertise and capabilities are needed, both to strengthen the organization's operational stability and to enhance its standing in the global health community.
+We're making tremendous progress, but lack of awareness of the need for SOTA care continues to limit our potential impact.
+While the current membership of the G4 Alliance is strong and growing, additional members that bring new expertise and capabilities are needed, both to enhance the organization's operational strength and to promote its visibility in the global health community.

-Finally, to support evidence-based decision making, the G4 Alliance has plans to grow its CoP model, over time gathering and producing a body of implementation knowledge and becoming a bona fide hub for data-driven advocacy for global SOTA care.
+Finally, to support evidence-based decision making, the G4 Alliance has plans to grow its Community of Practice model, over time gathering and producing a body of implementation knowledge to serve as a hub for data-driven advocacy for global SOTA care.

 Through the commitment and passion of our network of members, volunteers, and partners, the G4 Alliance has made incredible strides over the last decade, and I've been honored to serve as its Board Chair for the last two and a half years.
-While our work is nowhere near finished, I am confident that this coalition, together with our partners, will ultimately realize our collective vision of ensuring access to safe, timely, and affordable surgical and anesthesia services for all.
-The future of global surgery is bright, and I look forward to seeing what we can achieve together over the next ten years and beyond, with the G4 Alliance leading the charge.
+Our work is nowhere near finished, but I am confident that this coalition, together with our partners, will ultimately realize our collective vision of ensuring access to safe, timely, and affordable surgical and anaesthesia services for all.

+The future of global surgery is bright, and I look forward to seeing what we can achieve together over the next 10 years and beyond, with the G4 Alliance leading the charge.